 - The limonaia (lemon house) is full of unique and interesting citrus fruits (the Medici were big fans).

-If you have kids that need to run around, they can (not in the grass!), but a playground in the city is a better choice.
+If you have kids that need to run around, they can, but a playground in the city may be a better choice.

 Your entrance ticket includes a visit to the Bardini Garden.